 - If your plants have already reached the last phase of the flowering, harvest ASAP.

-What is powdery mildew?
+What is Powdery Mildew?

-Powdery mildew is one of the most common fungi attacking cannabis plants.
+Powdery mildew is one of the most common fungi in cannabis plants.
 It is also rather easy to identify because a thin layer of white dust appears on the top part of the leaves.
 At the beginning you'll see some small circles of dust that little by little spread and become denser.

 How to fight powdery mildew

-Removing all trace of powdery mildew as soon as it becomes visible is very important.
-Otherwise, if the fungus finds its way into the bud, the whole crop is ruined because the flowers won't be fit for consumption.
 Preventive products: in order to prevent the appearance of this fungus, you can use organic products such as horsetail and propolis.
-You can also use an antagonistic fungus called Trichoderma harzianum which is to be injected in the substrate we're gonna use for growing our cannabis plants.
+You can also use an antagonistic fungus called Trichoderma harzianum, which is to be injected in the substrate we're going to use for growing our cannabis plants.
 However, if powdery mildew has already settled on your plants…

 - Spray water with high levels of pH (8- 8.5).
 Reapply every 3-4 days.